Wind Turbines in Egypt – Copyrights: Igor Srdanovic

 The past summer has seen something that many Egyptians had long forgotten: rolling power blackouts.
 Reports have cited that these month-long power cuts have affected everyday life for Egyptians in many ways.
 The outages stranded passengers on the Cairo Metro, raised concerns about night time safety and contributed to water supply interruption.
 Over a period of over a month the frequency of power cuts increased dramatically and were mapped by the crowd-mapping website, Kahrabtak.
 Power outages in some areas lasted 18 hours a day, hitting poorer residential districts especially hard and prompting protests in Fayoum, Gharbiya and Giza among others.

-Continue reading Empowering Egypt
+Continue reading Empowering Egypt: Challenges

 In celebrating this year’s World Green Building Week, Carboun has released a visual guide to energy use in buildings with the goal of explaining the overall state of energy use in the region and the significance of buildings as a major sector in energy consumption.
 It also aims to comparatively explain the nuances of the major trends of energy use in buildings as a baseline analysis for further research.
 The visual guide, which was researched and designed by Karim Elgendy with additional contributions from a small research team, was based on raw data obtained from the International Energy Agency and the World Bank.
 Copyrights for all infographics are reserved for Carboun.
 No reproduction or republishing of any infographic or part thereof is permitted without prior written consent from the author.

 Continue reading A Visual Guide to Energy Use in Buildings in the Middle East